weaveworks/weave/site/how-it-works.md

 ## How does it work?

-A weave network consists of a number of so-called 'peers' - weave routers residing on different hosts.
+A weave network consists of a number of 'peers' - weave routers residing on different hosts.
 Each peer has a name, which tends to remain the same over restarts, and a unique identifier (UID) which is different each time it is run.
 These are opaque identifiers as far as the router is concerned, although the name defaults to a MAC address.

 Weave routers establish TCP connections to each other, over which they perform a protocol handshake and subsequently exchange topology